Arrested for Child Molestation in St. Louis?

 Make no mistake, sex crimes involving children are typically the most aggressively prosecuted and harshly punished.
 Child molestation allegations often garner media attention and may threaten the accused's career, personal relationships and reputation.
 In the face of such a serious matter, the best chance one has is involving a criminal defense law firm that has experience in dealing with sex crimes and has successfully secured dismissals and acquittals in even the most complex cases.
 Only a powerful defense strategy will work against child molestation charges, and The Hammer Law Firm, LLC is prepared to provide such legal counsel.

 Representing clients in St. Louis and across Missouri, the team at our firm is committed to protecting our clients' legal rights without judgment.
 Through our efforts, we have been able to help clients in the face of various sex crime allegations and charges, helping them face brighter futures.
 If you have been accused of child molestation or any similar offense, our early involvement may be just what you need to avoid formal charges in the first place.
-Take advantage of this opportunity to find out how we can handle your unique case by arranging a consultation with a sex crime attorney at our St. Louis law offices, or continue reading to learn more about child molestation charges in Missouri.
+Take advantage of this opportunity to find out how we can handle your unique case by arranging a consultation with a sex crime attorney in St. Louis, or continue reading to learn more about child molestation charges in Missouri.

 Missouri Revised Statutes §§ 566.067-566.068: Child Molestation